na-stewart/Free-SafeSurf/README.md

 <!-- GETTING STARTED -->
 ## Configuration

-SafeSurf has been designed to be simple to use, simply download the most recent binary from [here](https://github.com/na-stewart/SafeSurf/releases) and run `SafeSurf`
+SafeSurf has been designed to be simple to use, simply download the most recent version from [here](https://github.com/na-stewart/SafeSurf/releases) and run `SafeSurf.exe`

 <ins>Before configuration, make sure you understand what each setting does.</ins>